surya-1729/surya-1729/README.md

 - Hi, I’m Surya 👋
-- 👀 I’m interested in making the computer learn
+- 👀 I’m learning to make the computer learn
 - 🌱 I’m currently working on Deep Learning, Computer Vision of 2D and 3D data.
 - 💞️ I’m looking to collaborate on Projects with these skills.
 - 📫 How to reach me ... connect to me at asvp.0296@gmail.com